 Although AmeriCorps is a volunteer program, so its participants should not expect to obtain any substantial savings, it does offer a living allowance to help participants break even.
-These living allowances will vary based on the program you enroll in, but the central organization has set a minimum allotment of $16,000 per year as of 2021.
+These living allowances will vary based on the program you enroll in, but the central organization has set a minimum allotment of $22,000 a year for full-time members.

 On top of this, some programs will provide housing for you, while others will not.
 When it comes down to it, many of these factors will vary purely based on the program you choose.